roleoroleo/yi-hack-MStar/README.md

 2. Get a microSD card, 16gb or less, and format it by selecting File System as FAT32.

-3. Save both files (home_y203c and sys_y203c) on root path of microSD card.
+3. Save both files (for example home_y203c and sys_y203c) on root path of microSD card.

 4. Remove power to the camera, insert the microSD card, turn the power back ON.